 II.
-We will talk about your options for addiction treatment:
+In Admissions, we will talk about your options for addiction treatment:

-Our Partial Hospitalization Program (PHP) and Intensive Outpatient Program (IOP) are designed for those who are balancing sobriety and everyday life.
+Our Day Program and Intensive Outpatient Program (IOP) are designed for those who are balancing sobriety and everyday life.
 They also assist alumnae in their transition out of residential treatment.
-The goal of non-residential treatment is to help clients strengthen their ability to handle events and interactions, healthily manage cravings, and offer insight from peers in early recovery.
+The goal of outpatient treatment is to help clients strengthen their ability to handle events and interactions, healthily manage cravings, and offer insight from peers in early recovery.

 III.
 We talk about what a “typical” day in treatment looks like…

 Our programs are small in size.
 Only 10 beds at Sanford House at Cherry Street for Women and 20 beds at John Street for Men.
+Outpatient classes hold a maximum of 10 people, including facilitator.
 Because of this, we are able to provide an extremely high level of care.
-We also customize your individual treatment plan to fit specific needs.
+We also manage your individual treatment plan to fit specific needs.